-Many creative design and web development studios echo a cliche: finish designing the site, mobile app, or e-commerce store first… get all your mockups ready… then build it.
+You may hear this cliche from a WordPress website development company: finish designing the site, mobile app, or e-commerce store first… get all your mockups ready… then build it.

 Put simply: this is poor advice.
 Our team at Wooster Creative has a much more productive method that we’ve honed over the years.
 It helps our clients get to market faster, and it saves time in the production schedule because we avoid doing pointless work, and we avoid needing to re-do work.